 Now run using –

-First, it will open firefox window with geeksforgeeks, and then select the element and print it on terminal as show below.
+First, it will open the firefox window with geeksforgeeks, and then select the element and print it on the terminal as shown below.

 Browser Output –

 |find_element_by_id||The first element with the id attribute value matching the location will be returned.|

 |find_element_by_name||The first element with the name attribute value matching the location will be returned.|

 |find_element_by_xpath||The first element with the XPath syntax matching the location will be returned.|